-In practice, many structured finance transactions are more complex than the simple structure outlined above.
-In order to better tailor the risk profile of the resulting securities, tranches may be combined with swaps or other financial devices.
-Because these securities are predicated on complex legal structures (to place them ahead of or behind other potential creditors), involve complex financial devices (such as swaps or derivatives), and/or comprise possibly thousands of individual underlying assets about which very little public information is available (such as retail mortgages), structured financial products are often viewed as less transparent and far more complicated than corporate debt instruments.
+creditors), involve complex financial devices (such as swaps or derivatives), and/or comprise possibly thousands of individual underlying assets about which very little public information is available (such as retail mortgages), structured financial products are often viewed as less transparent and far more complicated than corporate debt instruments.
 Furthermore, because these products usually are only bought and sold by institutional investors, many jurisdictions require less investor disclosure than might be required for publicly traded securities.

-However, this popular view that structured finance products are inordinately complex vis-à-vis "traditional" bonds is not entirely accurate, at least from a ratings perspective.
+However, this popular view that structured finance products are inordinately complex vis-à-vis traditional bonds is not entirely accurate, at least from a ratings perspective.
 Even the most complex synthetic CDOs and other structured finance products theoretically involve underlying cash-flow projections which can be quantitatively modeled.
 By contrast, ratings of corporate bond issuers frequently involve difficult-to-quantify factors such as market competition, the success or failure of new products and markets, and managerial competence.
 On the other hand, because so little information about structured finance products is publicly available, "unsolicited" ratings of most CDOs are very rare, and even a CRA that is provided information to form a prospective assessment is unlikely to issue a public rating of the product if it is not hired by the investment bank since the final composition of the tranches may vary by the time the security is issued.
 While sophisticated institutional investors often have the capability to analyze the risk comprising the tranches of a CDO, doing so can be time consuming even where risk modeling is almost entirely automated.

 A credit rating, then, is occasionally viewed as not only a CRA's opinion of the loss characteristics of the security, but also as a seal of approval.
 This perception is not entirely without merit given that a CRA rating of a structured financial product is qualitatively different from a corporate bond rating based on an issuer's past financial statements because, in a structured finance transaction, the CRA provides the investment bank with input into how a given rating can be achieved (i.e., through credit enhancements).
-However, this perception raises regulatory concerns because CRAs do not generally confirm the validity of the underlying data provided to them.
+However, this perception raises regulatory concerns because CRAs generally do not confirm the validity of the underlying data provided to them.
 Indeed, some CRAs use quantitative models that rely entirely on publicly available information or quantitative information provided by the originator or even a third party.
-Nonetheless, certain members of the Task Force believe that in some cases some CRAs relied on information that, on its face, appeared questionable or, in the broader context of rapid market changes, uncertain or of dubious quality.
-Although CRAs cannot be expected to uncover issuer fraud or conduct the level of confirmation expected of independent auditors, ratings based on information that fails to pass even a basic "sniff test," - or, more importantly, methodologies which fail to take into consideration market changes which may have an impact on the quality of the information upon which the ratings are based - fundamentally undermine investor confidence in the rating process.
+Nonetheless, certain members of the CRA Task Force believe that in some cases some CRAs relied on information that, on its face, appeared questionable or, in the broader context of rapid market changes, uncertain or of dubious quality.
+Although CRAs cannot be expected to uncover issuer fraud or conduct the level of confirmation expected of independent auditors, ratings based on information that fails to pass even a basic "sniff test," - or, more importantly, methodologies that fail to take into consideration market changes that may have an impact on the quality of the information upon which the ratings are based - fundamentally undermine investor confidence in the rating process.
 Consequently, investors and regulators expect CRAs to take reasonable steps to ensure that the information they use is of sufficient quality to support a credible rating.